-The CARP status page located at Status > CARP (failover) shows the current status of all configured CARP Virtual IP addresses.
+The CARP status page located through the pfSense® webGUI at Status > CARP (failover) shows the current status of all configured CARP Virtual IP addresses.
 It also provides some controls to enable and disable CARP for troubleshooting and maintenance.

 For each VIP, the Interface, Virtual IP, and Status are shown.

 The Interface column shows the interface name or identifier for the VIP at the operating system level.
-This has changed over the years, and currently shows as “_vip” (ex: lan_vip1) on pfSense 2.1.x, and on pfSense 2.2, it shows as “@” (ex: LAN@1).
+This has changed over the years, and currently shows as “_vip” (ex: lan_vip1) on pfSense software version 2.1.x, and on pfSense software version 2.2, it shows as “@” (ex: LAN@1).